-Original Effective Date: 02/08/2012

-Next Revision Date: 01/01/2021
+Original Effective Date: 02/08/2012 Next Revision Date: 01/01/2025

-Revision Date Reason for Revision March 20, 2015 Annual review with updates and standardized format, ICD-10 codes added.
-March 2016 Annual review with title changes, removed references to Medical Resource Management (MRM) and changed to "Medical Policy" with the responsible Dept. assigned to Utilization Management Removed references to Sparrow PHP, Healthy Michigan and MI Child.
-References and Resources updated February 2017 Annual review - 2.0 A.2.c. changed from "all available to appropriate conservative treatment" Per Mollie Callow, since this procedure is now done outpatient, the benefit documents do not support requiring prior approval.
+Revision Date Reason for Revision 3/15 Annual review with updates and standardized format, ICD-10 codes added.
+3/16 Annual review with title changes removed references to Medical Resource Management (MRM) and changed to "Medical Policy" with the responsible Dept. assigned to Utilization Management Removed references to Sparrow PHP, Healthy Michigan, and MI Child.
+References and Resources updated 2/17 Annual review - 2.0 A.2.c. changed from "all available to appropriate conservative treatment" Per Mollie Callow, since this procedure is now done outpatient, the benefit documents do not support requiring prior approval.
 Archive document to allow Mollie to add procedure to benefit docs as they renew.
-December 2017 Reinstated policy to allow for prior approval for outpatient surgery per plan benefit language.
-November 2018 Annual review by QI/MRM 12/12/18 and BCC 12/13/18.
+12/17 Reinstated policy to allow for prior approval for outpatient surgery per plan benefit language.
+11/18 Annual review by QI/MRM 12/12/18 and BCC 12/13/18.
 No changes to criteria or codes.
 References updated.
 11/19 Annual review; criteria re-worded to read easier, no changes in codes; QI/MRM reviewed 12/11/19; BCC approved 12/16/19.
+1/22 Approved at BCC on 03-07-2022, references were updated 11/22 Added group numbers L0002184, L0002237 and L0002193.
+Updated references and removed clinical criteria will now be using InterQual Criteria.
+10/23 Annual review, updated background to add "combined" impingement type, updated InterQual reference and added new website reference, updated associated documents.